 Have you ever dreamt to proceed your career as an Engineer?
 Well, If yes!
-Then, you must have heard about the IIT JEE Exam, which is an aspiration of India’s lakhs of Engineering Students.
+Then, you must have heard about the IIT JEE 2018, which is an aspiration of India’s lakhs of Engineering Students.

 Consisting two assessment phases – JEE Mains and JEE Advanced, the Joint Entrance Exam is conducted every year in the months of April & May.
 As per the selection hierarchy decided by the official authorities, only the candidates, who qualify JEE Mains Exam and rank amongst top 2,24,000 candidates, can appear in Advanced Exam.